Onteon/katacoda-scenarios/05-app-creation/04_deploying_hello.md

-# Deploying microservice for Onteon platform
+# Deploying microservice for Onteon

 As a result from the previous step, we should have a compilable and deployable package available in our project structure.
 There are two possible methods of deploying your app to Onteon node.